ogochukwu-ezeogu/Heart-Disease-Risk-2026/README.md

 Age showed a counterintuitive negative association (OR 0.925) after adjustment.
 This is best explained by age's strong correlation with max_heart_rate_achieved, already included in the model — a statistical phenomenon known as suppression, where age's independent effect is masked by a closely related covariate that already accounts for much of its predictive value.
 This does not mean age is unimportant; its effect is being captured through max heart rate rather than acting as a separate pathway.

+**Interpretation**

+The epidemiological analysis confirms that smoking status, family history, and the LDL/HDL ratio are each statistically significant, independent risk factors for heart disease in this dataset — their associations held up even after adjusting for one another and for demographic and clinical covariates simultaneously.
+The multivariable model additionally resolved the original question of whether wearable ownership relates to heart disease risk beyond simple activity level: it does, modestly, even after controlling for exercise minutes directly.
+Sleep duration shows a clear U-shaped visual pattern consistent with established sleep research, though this has not yet been backed by formal significance testing.

+**Limitations of this stage:**

+The sleep U-shape is currently descriptive and visual only; it has not been tested for statistical significance (e.g., comparing short-sleep and long-sleep groups against the optimal-range reference group using the same risk ratio and chi-square approach applied to smoking and family history).
+The dataset is cross-sectional, meaning all associations reflect a single point in time.
+None of the findings in this analysis can be interpreted as causal — they describe statistical association, not proof that any one factor directly causes heart disease.
+As previously noted, this dataset is very likely simulated rather than real clinical data, given its completeness (zero missing values across all variables).
+Findings should be understood as a demonstration of correct epidemiological method, not as verified real-world clinical evidence.